 I'm a theoretical physicist working at Los Alamos National Lab.
 I received my PhD at North Carolina State University under the direction of Gail McLaughlin.
-My research interests are in nuclear and particle astrophysics.
-I currently study the interplay between nuclear physics and astrophysical environments in the rapid neutron capture or $r$-process nucleosynthesis.
+At the University of Notre Dame I worked under the direction of Ani Aprahamian and Rebecca Surman.
+My research interests are in nuclear structure and reaction mechanisms.
+The study of these models has a wide range of applicability from nuclear medicine, to stockpile stewardship and even the cosmos.

+At Los Alamos we seek to solve national security challenges through scientific excellence.
+This means we not only apply our models to the task at hand, but we seek to push them to the limits by probing the edges of our knowledge with basic science research.
+One way I contribute to basic science research at the lab is to study the applicability of LANL nuclear models to nucleosynthesis.
 Nucleosynthesis is the study of the processes by which chemical elements are synthesized in cosmic environments.
-Another way to say this is that I focus on how the elements on the periodic table were created.
+In other words, this part of my research focuses on how the elements on the periodic table were created.
 This field is extremely challenging and also very rewarding with many real world applications.
 Check out the research section of this website for more information.

 I firmly believe that practicing in scientific inquiry is both empowering and a necessary requirement for success in today's world.
 You can learn more about my teaching efforts in the teach section of this website.

 Outside of Physics I enjoy keeping up with latest technology trends and coming up with unique solutions to challenging problems.
 For more about my entrepreneurial endeavours check out Solace Development Group.
 In my free time I try to stay in shape by playing racquetball.
 If you are interested in a game, shoot me an e-mail.